Why choose the State Fairgrounds?

 for being the first building with a cable supported roof

-is ideal for concerts, athletic events, circuses, speakers,
+is ideal for conferences, athletic events, concerts, circuses,

-capacity is 7,610 but may vary based upon event structure.
+capacity is 7,500 but may vary based upon event design and structure.

-Total square footage is 25,000 square feet.
+Total open main arena floor area is 25,000 square feet.
 More

 Governor W. Kerr Scott Building